What is Endometriosis

 Endometriosis is a condition in which the tissue that should line the uterus (endometrium) grows outside of the uterus.

 During a normal menstrual cycle, the lining of the endometrium should be expelled through the vagina.
-If your body does not do this, endometrial cells may attach to your ovaries, fallopian tubes, vagina, cervix, bladder, bowel and even your thigh, arm or lungs.
-Endometrial cells can also attach to any surgical scars you may have in that area.
+If a person's body does not do this, endometrial cells may attach to the ovaries, fallopian tubes, vagina, cervix, bladder, bowel and even your thigh, arm or lungs.
+Endometrial cells can also attach to any surgical scars that may exist in that area.

 There are no clear answers to what causes it, but, it is thought that it can happen after surgery for a hysterectomy or C-section, as the endometrial cells can attach themselves to the surgical scars.
 The cells can also attach to your reproductive organs causing inflammation in your uterus